Tom Clancy's EndWar: Setting

 A nuclear terrorist attack occurs in Saudi Arabia in 2016, killing six million people and crippling the supply of oil from the Middle East, plunging the world into an unprecedented energy crisis.
 The following year, the United States and the European Union sign the historic SLAMS (Space-Land-Air Missile Shield) Treaty, agreeing to co-develop technologies for a comprehensive, interlocking anti-ballistic missile system.
 The US and EU test-launch nuclear salvos against each other, which the SLAMS weapons completely destroy.
 Emboldened by the success of the tests, the US and the EU pronounce "the end of strategic nuclear warfare," and the world celebrates a new age of peace.

-With the price of crude oil at USD $800 a barrel, the EU member states are forced to consolidate political, economic, and military power to form a united European superstate, the European Federation (EF), which has a greater population and Gross National Product (GNP) than the US.
+With the price of crude oil at US$800 a barrel, the EU member states are forced to consolidate political, economic, and military power to form a united European superstate, the European Federation (EF), which has a greater population and Gross National Product (GNP) than the US.
 The United Kingdom and Ireland opt not to join the new state, however, and instead form their own union known as the "New Commonwealth," which remains neutral but allows European forces to man the missile defense uplink sites on its territory.

 As EF membership is restricted to only the richest entities in Europe, nations too weak to join the EF, notably those in the Balkans and Eastern Europe, collapse completely and are subsequently taken over by Russia, who refer to it as "their land."
 The US and the EF regard each other's power as a threat to their own, and the fractured former allies embark on a costly space arms race with each other.

-Russia, being the world's number one supplier of natural gas and crude oil, enjoys a massive economic boom as a result of the worldwide energy crisis.
+Russia, being the world's number one supplier of natural gas and crude oil, experiences a massive economic boom as a result of the worldwide energy crisis.
 Its newfound wealth is spent on modernizing its military, creating its own missile defense system, and utilizing its power to influence world events.

 The militarization of space reaches its peak in 2020, when the US reveals plans to launch the Freedom Star space station in an effort to regain its position as the premier world superpower.
 While partly designed for civilian research purposes, the station will also house three companies of US Marines, who can deploy anywhere on Earth within ninety minutes.

 International reaction is very hostile, particularly from both Russia and the EF, who see the space station as a way in which the United States could neutralize their portion of anti-ballistic defenses and upset the balance of power.
 The EF withdraws from the already divided NATO in protest, causing the organization to collapse.
 Former NATO bases and facilities in Europe, such as Ramstein Air Base, are subsequently taken over by the EF.